jackhman/sergio-martin-rubio-site/_posts/2019-10-21-centralized-configuration-with-spring-cloud-config-server.md

 The broker message configuration can be shared by creating a `application.yml` or `application.properties` to the root of your configuration repo and adding the connection properties to it.

 >Note: Any property that is added in to the `application.properties` (or `.yml`) in the root of your configuration repository is shared among all services.
-This is very useful for common configuration among many related services.
+This is very useful when you want to share common configuration (like database addresses) across applications.

 ## Other Features